 The conference is held in a picturesque setting in rural Western New York, but the atmosphere is anything but tranquil.
 Soon after Laura arrives she feels the intensity of two hundred people who have come for the same reason she is there.

 The aspiring writers aren’t the only attendees who have agendas.
 She goes to creative writing workshops unaware of the literary politics being played in the shadows by the famous authors teaching her—the favors made, the courtesies given, the grudges held.
 The male writers on the staff are more interested in Laura’s body than in her manuscript.

 The lessons Laura learns aren’t on the conference schedule.
 When she receives an offer that comes with a price, she discovers how power works in the publishing world.

 “The Writers’ Conference…is alternately moving and funny, and never dull.
 It was interesting to read about the “dirt” in the publishing/reviewing industry.”
 Mark Stevens

 “The Writers’ Conference is a fun read for everyone, and a useful education for anyone who might be thinking of a writing career.”
 Peter C. Foster, author.

-Click the Payhip button to get The Writers’ Conference for $3.99 (a 20% discount) for your choice of ereaders.
-It is available on Barnes & Noble, Kobo, and Apple at the full price of $4.99.
+Click the Payhip button to get The Writers’ Conference for ALL ereaders.
+It is available on Barnes & Noble, Kobo, and Apple for $4.99.